AvratanuBiswas/FluorPenPlugin/README.md

 - Automated normalised curves
 - Plot multiple datasets or categories together
 - Merge multiple datasets
-- Save datatsets categorically or individually
+- Save datasets categorically or individually
 - Keyboard shortcuts provided for quick access

 The mlapinstall file can be directly installed in Matlab.